kdeldycke/kevin-deldycke-blog/content/posts/migration-from-freenas-to-truenas.md

 errors: No known data errors
 ```

-And off we went, spending another 7 hours of resilvering...
+And off we went, spending another 7 hours of resilvering, but back on track in the migration process.

-All in all, RAID-Z2 saved my ass.
-Lesson learned: **a disk failure during heavy-duty operations is no longer a statistically rare event**.
+All in all, RAID-Z2 saved my ass here.
+Lesson learned: **a disk failure during heavy-duty operations is [no longer a statistically rare event](/2020/05/nas-hardware/#raid-array)**.

 So remember the wise man who once said to **BACKUP YOUR F#@$% POOL**!

+## Bad hardware

+As I considered the issue above solved, it resurected on other devices, with variations of the same logs as above.
+All these errors randomly kicked HDDs out of the array.
+It was a nightmare.

+At that point everything broke loose and couldn't find any solid explanation.
+I could only qualify the situation as general hardware issues.

+Of all possible root causes, I listed these:

+* **Power-supply overcapacity**: impossible.

+  PSU was 450W and each HDD is operating at 7.72W of typical consumption.

+* **Bad motherboard firmware**: unlikely.

+  Motherboard has been upgraded from the latest version from day 1.

+* Bad HDD firmwares

+* Bad cables

+* Cooling issue

+* Bad HDD series

+* **Shitty controller**: most likely possibility.

+  I only encountered this behaviour while rebuilding the array.
+So under load the disk controllers on the motherboard might have just given up.
+All disks are managed by the [Intel C246 chipset](https://ark.intel.com/content/www/us/en/ark/products/147326/intel-c246-chipset.html).

+  A solution to explore would be to [reduce SATA speed in FreeBSD kernel](https://forums.freebsd.org/threads/ata-4-timeouts-continue-after-disk-replacement-on-new-12-0-installation-issues-with-nvidia-mcp51.69770/).

+## Epilog

+After these serial failures, I realized I had no time to debug this whole affair, so I ended purchasing an official [TrueNAS Mini X+ (8x cores 2.2GHz CPU, 32GB ECC DDR4 RAM, 2x 10G Base-T ports)](https://www.amazon.com/stores/iXsystems/node/18543914011?_encoding=UTF8&linkCode=ll2&tag=kevideld-20&linkId=118cf1845073ad2c70ada5a3d0c0680b&language=en_US&ref_=as_li_ss_tl) from iXsystems.

+It cost me the same price as [my custom setup](/2020/05/nas-hardware/#final-configuration), minus the tarrif and import taxes.
+But comes with a 1 year waranty and support, and the peace of mind that the hardware is fully compatible with TrueNAS and thouroughly qualified for a NAS load.

+And 2 years later, my TrueNAS Mini X+ is working fine without an issue.
+I should have bought it from the start.